yoanm/go-tfsig/DOC.md

 AppendBlockIfNotNil appends the provided block to the provided body only if block is not nil

-It simply avoids an `if` in your code
+It simply avoids an `if` in your code.

 ```golang
 hclFile := hclwrite.NewEmptyFile()